LimelightVision/LimelightDocs/docs/tuning.rst

 Value (add cylinder)
 --------------------------------
 Describes the darkness of a color, or how much "black" is in a color.
 A low value corresponds to a near-black color.
-You should absolutely increase the minimum value from zero, so that black pixels are not passed through the proccessing pipeline.
+You should absolutely increase the minimum value from zero, so that black pixels are not passed through the processing pipeline.

 ----------